-Princess Charlene has launched her anti-poaching campaign for rhinos in Africa with a very simple message and dramatic self portrait.
+Princess Charlene has launched her anti-poaching campaign for rhinos in Africa, Chasing Zero, with a very simple message and dramatic self portrait.

 “If we don’t do something to save our rhinos and endangered animals soon, it will be too late,” says the Princess on her Princess Charlene of Monaco Foundation South Africa website.
 “With our #chasingzero initiative, we can stop the atrocity of wildlife poaching and educate people about conservation and preservation.
 Your support and contributions make an enormous difference.”